High Protein Birthday Mug Cake

 I will add that the butter really plays a key role in the texture of the cake.
 So if you can work this in, do it.

-Warning: If you’ve already read through my double chocolate banana bread or s’mores protein brownie ingredient notes, you can skip my following testament of love for Swerve, one of the key ingredients I mentioned above.
+Warning: If you’ve read through recent recipes like my double chocolate banana bread or s’mores protein brownie ingredient notes, you can skip my following testament of love for Swerve, one of the key ingredients I mentioned above.

 If you’re familiar with my recipes, you know I typically recommend stevia as a zero-calorie sweetener option.
 I still love stevia and use it regularly, but I understand that some don’t enjoy the taste.
 So, I’ve been experimenting with other low-calorie sweeteners and have fallen in love with Swerve’s confectioner’s blend.

-Swerve is a sweetener that subs 1:1 for sugar and is made from erythritol and oligosaccharides (similar to the IMO syrup I used for the homemade quest bars).
+Swerve is a sweetener that subs 1:1 for sugar and is made from erythritol and oligosaccharides.
 If you don’t have an issue with artificial sweeteners, I would highly suggest picking some of this up.
 So far, I’ve found it works a bit better in baked recipes than stevia.
 I got mine on Amazon here.

 And yes, I’m using the confectioners blend.
 Since I rarely use large amounts of a sugar replacement, I wanted to kill two birds with one stone and be able to use Swerve for both baking and icings/frostings.
 If you’re going to be using larger amounts of Swerve, like in full-sized cakes, you’ll probably want to get the granular version.

 You can use any protein you’d like, but I usually go with PEScience Select Whey and Casein, Dymatize 100% Whey, or Optimum Nutrition Gold Standard Whey.
 The macros in this recipe are with Gold Standard Whey.